jordanswong/simpletwitter/README.md

+## Overview

+simpletwitter is a simplified twitter clone created using Django, CSS, and HTML.
+Its functionalities include:

+- Account creation and login capabilities
+- Tweeting and tweet deletion capabilities
+- Hashtag capabilities with hashtag page that allows you to filter through hashtags
+- Page that allows you to see all of the tweets created by all users on the website

 ## Routes

 - '/' = Splash page of website
 - 'login/' = Login page of website
 - 'signup/' = Signup page of website
 - 'logout/' = Logout path of website, no associated page